winks/f5n.org/content/blog/2015/fosdem-cfgmgmtcamp-2015.md

 [Beyond Configuration Management](http://lanyrd.com/2015/cfgmgmtcamp/sdhbhk/) by [@mitchellh](https://twitter.com/mitchellh) - a pretty cool keynote without bullshit and namedropping.
 Up next [BOSH, configuring services, not systems](http://lanyrd.com/2015/cfgmgmtcamp/sdhfgp/) by [@littleidea](https://twitter.com/littleidea) (who from now on I will call the Gruber of DevOps).
 Talk was good, but BOSH doesn't really interest me I think (need to read up more though) and the name is horrible, but whatever.
 The following panel wasn't so much my cup of tea, but maybe I don't like panels at all.

-Then I wanted to watch *Automate almost anything with Ansible* but apparently the speaker wasn't there (did I hear sick? not sure) so there was a cool intro talk on Ansible that basically mirrored my minor experience and showed me I at least got the basics correct.
+Then I wanted to watch *Automate almost anything with Ansible* but apparently the speaker wasn't there (did I hear sick? not sure) (edit: [He](https://twitter.com/_azulinho) sent me a link to [the repo](https://github.com/Azulinho/ansible-jenkins-showcase) so there was a cool intro talk on Ansible that basically mirrored my minor experience and showed me I at least got the basics correct.

 [Managing Containers at Scale with CoreOS and Kubernetes](http://lanyrd.com/2015/cfgmgmtcamp/sdhfhb/) by [@kelseyhightower](https://twitter.com/kelseyhightower) and it was a really good talk (I had heard about Kelsey when I watched his [Go for Sysadmins](https://www.youtube.com/watch?v=wyRbHhHFZh8) from Gophercon on YouTube.
 Too bad I missed him afterwards, would have loved to ask a few questions.
 Because of this talk I missed [NixOS: Your next favorite server OS](http://lanyrd.com/2015/cfgmgmtcamp/sdhfmf/) - meh.